 We chose Iquitos because the percentage of urban dwellers with at least one deprivation is highest in the jungle region (74.5%), and Iquitos is the city with the largest slums in the region.
+The National Institute of Statists of Peru (INEI) estimated that, in 2012, 91,041 children 0 to 8 lived in urban slums in Iquitos without access to drinking water.
 The overall theme is to ensure all children are Peru are healthy, protected and able to take advantage of Peru's progress.
 Our three goals in Peru are:

 National increase in the percentage of indigenous, rural children under 3 with access to quality home visiting programmes that integrate birth registration, health, nutritional support and parent education

-As of 2008, only 4% of all children under 3 (2% in rural areas) had access to early learning programmes.
+As of 2012, only 4.5% of all children under 3 (2% in rural areas) had access to early learning programmes, a figure that falls to 2.6% in rural areas.
 The few programmes that exist are typically center-based and urban-biased.
 Reaching rural children in their homes can connect them to a range of services and to help parents support their children’s learning from birth.

-This is most critical for the approximately 190,000 indigenous children under 3, of whom more than 85% live in rural areas.
-Nearly four-fifths of those children live in poverty; in regions where more than a quarter of the population is indigenous, chronic malnutrition rates range from 27% to 59%.
-While nine in ten indigenous children have their births registered by age three, only 44% are registered in the first year, indicating a lack of early connection with state services.
+This is most critical for the estimated 189,355 indigenous children under 3, of whom more than 85% live in rural areas.
+Nearly 55% of those children live in poverty; in regions where more than a quarter of the population is indigenous, chronic malnutrition rates average 31.9%.
+While nine in ten indigenous children have their births registered by age three, only 56% are registered in the first year, indicating a lack of early connection with state services.